 To obtain an Amateur Radio license or upgrade your current license class, you'll need to be aware of the material that will appear on the exam.
 The ARRL VEC Question Pools include all possible questions you might see on the exam.
 The Question Pools change every few years, so if you've put down the books for a while, you should get the latest questions.

 The latest ARRL VEC Question Pools are available for free and for all Amateur Radio license classes.
-There are three classes of licenses: Technician (entry level), General, and Extra.
+There are three classes: Technician (entry level), General, and Extra.
 Each license class gives you more privileges and frequencies in which you can operate.
 The ARRL Question Pools are simply the questions and answers.
 They do not include explanations of the questions and answers as you would find in a training manual.
 The ARRL and W5YI offer excellent training manuals for every Amateur Radio license class.

 Once you feel you know the material well enough, you can take some online sample tests.
-The HamExam testing system will track your progress and give you an idea of the questions you do well on and ones you need more practice by tracking your answers.
+The HamExam testing system will track your progress and give you an idea of how well you're doing.

 Don't take just one practice test because the question selection for the actual exam is random.
 Take multiple sample tests to make sure you know the material thoroughly.
 When constantly achieving test scores of 80% - 85% or higher indicates a readiness to take the exam.
 A 74% or higher is needed to pass the exams meaning the maximum wrong is 9 for the Technician and General, 13 for the Extra.

 Exam Testing Sessions

 Once you feel you know the questions well enough and have passed sample tests, you're ready to take your exam.
 Both the ARRL and W5YI websites keep listings of testing sessions.
-Check these sites couples times a month as they are frequently updated.
+Check these sites couple times a month as they are frequently updated.